rcmdnk/MenuBarGmail/README.md

 # MenuBarGmail

-Gmail notification in Menu Bar for Mac
+Gmail notification in Menu Bar for Mac.

+Unread messages of Gmail are checked and the number of unread messages is shown in the menu bar.

+Default setting checks only Inbox.
+Multi-label can be set to be checked.

+Short information of unread messages are shown in the menu.

+New message notification is also available, too.

 # Installation